John Fielder Photography Workshops

-- Base layer (next to skin) made of moisture-wicking material.
+- Base layer (next to skin) should be made of moisture-wicking material.
 Staying dry is the most essential step in maintaining comfort.
 Avoid cotton.

-- Adequate snow gear, preferably a breathable kind such as Gore-Tex to keep you dry and windproof.
+- Have adequate rain gear, preferably a breathable kind such as Gore-Tex to keep you dry and windproof.
 Hoods are great.
-Waterproof pants will keep you dry when kneeling or sitting in wet snow.
+Rain pants will keep you dry when kneeling or sitting in wet foliage.